Hywel-Stoakes/hywel.stoakes/content/authors/admin/_index.md

   url: "www.unimelb.edu.au"

 # Short bio (displayed in user profile at end of posts)
-bio: Hywel Stoakes explores the sounds of speech in languages spoken today and the insights that this may give us about our shared past.
+bio: Hywel Stoakes explores the sounds of speech in languages spoken today and the insights that may be revealed about our shared past.

 interests:
 - Acoustic and Articulatory Phonetics